CrucibleNetworksLtd/emergence-plugin-unreal/readme.md

 # Emergence Unreal Plugin

-This is the working repository for the [Emergence Unreal Plugin](https://github.com/CrucibleNetworksLtd/EmergenceSDKUnreal/releases), you can find releases [here in the release repo](https://github.com/CrucibleNetworksLtd/EmergenceSDKUnreal/releases).
+This is the working repository for the Emergence Unreal Plugin, you can find releases here in this repo.

 ## Getting started
 To run and compile this, you need the following: